devhawk/blog-posts/Posts/20080107-1029-morning-coffee-135-2/json-content.md

     many cases, such centralization is a sure recipe for failure.”
 Also, his point that “control without controlling” works sounds [vaguely familiar](http://devhawk.net/2007/10/25/the-worst-of-both-worlds/).
--   Update – This is really Morning Coffee 136, but I don’t want to change the title since it’s part of the URL
+-   **Update**: This is really Morning Coffee 136, but I don’t want to change the title since it’s part of the URL